KUJP-code/KU-wiki/src/content/docs/event/aws/platform_upgrades.md

 Go to the production environment and select 'Clone this environment' from the Actions dropdown.
 In the menu which appears, ensure the platform version is exactly the same as the current one, since AWS will sneakily try to force you onto the latest.
 We want an exact copy so we can test upgrading from the version we're actually on.

-Associated resources like the database adn S3 will also be copied, but not the data on them.
+Associated resources like the database and S3 will also be copied, but not the data on them.
 So you'll need to SSH in and set up an admin account at minimum so you can actually log in, then create any other data you need for the testing you're doing.

 Once you've created the clone, upload the new application version with the changes you wanna test and deploy it to the new testing environment.
 Then test without worrying about destroying prod!

-Alternatively, if you're testing a platform upgrade...

 ## Puma Upgrades